wswebcreation/perfecto-webinar-protractor/README.md

 # perfecto-webinar-protractor
 This repo holds the protractor project that is used during the webinar of the 27th of July 2017

-The master branch will hold the default setup
+The master branch will hold the default setup.

+> You can swith between the `master|page-objects|typescript`-branches with your IDE or terminal to get the right examples.

-This branch will hold the same setup as the master branch, but only with:
+This page-object branch will hold the same setup as the master branch, but only with:

+- mobile support
 - tasks and page objects.
 To make it more clear the page objects are documented
 - a custom reporter
 - image comparison demo